mvishwa27/volt-mx-docs/source/Iris/iris_user_guide/Content/Responsive_Design_8_2.md

 Responsive Web Design Overview
 ------------------------------

-Responsive Web Design is an approach to web-page creation that makes use of flexible layouts, flexible images, and cascading style sheet (CSS) media queries.
+Responsive Web Design is an approach to web-page creation that makes use of flexible layouts, flexible images, and cascading style sheet ](CSS) media queries.
 The goal of Responsive Web Design is to build web pages that can detect a user's screen size and orientation, and then change the layout accordingly.
-Responsive Web Design is about using HTML and CSS to automatically resize, hide, shrink, or enlarge a website, to make it look good on all devices (desktops, tablets, and phones).
+Responsive Web Design is about using.md and CSS to automatically resize, hide, shrink, or enlarge a website, to make it look good on all devices (desktops, tablets, and phones).

 The Responsive Web Design feature has been implemented in Volt MX Iris.
 When you resize a web browser screen, content in the browser resizes based on the resizing design.
 Using Responsive design, you can design a web page for different form factors in a single FlexForm.